srl-labs/learn-srlinux/docs/ndk/guide/dev/go/index.md

 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/main/greeter.yml:snip"
 ```

-Refer to the [application configuration][app-config] section covered previously to understand better what each field means.
-Here it is worth mentioning that the Application Manager will look for the `greeter` binary in the `/usr/local/bin/` directory when starting our application.
+Refer to the [application configuration][app-config] section to better understand what each field means.
+Application Manager will look for the `greeter` binary in the `/usr/local/bin/` directory when starting our application.

 [greeter-go-repo]: https://github.com/srl-labs/ndk-greeter-go
 [app-config]: ../../agent.md#application-manager-and-application-configuration-file